quigley-c/drag/README.md

 http: `git clone https://github.com/quigley-c/tdrg/`

-Once the tool has been cloned it can be run.
-As mentioned before it is run with the `python` command.
+As mentioned before TDRG is run with the `python` command.
 The complete command looks like this:

 `python randomizer.py <filename> <num. players>`